 Compared to land-only transport, overseas shipments pose unique challenges to businesses.
 They require careful consideration during each step of the transport process, from the type of shipping container you choose to how the products are moved and handled along the shipment route.
 You also have to consider and abide by International Maritime Organization (IMO) regulations.
-Learn more about the IMO and the critical role it plays in overseas shipments.
+Learn more about IMO for shipping and the critical role it plays in overseas regulations.

 Table of Contents

 - The IMO Maritime Knowledge Centre

 - Learn More at Klinge Corporation

 International shipments account for more than 80% of worldwide trade as people across different countries and communities use overseas shipments to send and receive critical products and consumer goods.
 Airplane transport cannot sustain the weight and quantity that ship freight can.
 Without dependable maritime transport, it would be virtually impossible to move things like pharmaceuticals, perishable foods, explosives and flammables across seas in a timely and cost-efficient manner.

 The IMO is associated with the United Nations and makes all this possible through carefully designed international standards for all areas of overseas shipping, including:

 - Ship design and construction